jinpark1/WeatherAppNext/README.md

 * Weather API from https://www.weatherapi.com/

 ## Features
-* Search and save locations.
 * Cookies used to store locations.
+* Search locations with 1 second delay after user input to call WeatherAPI and retrieve list of cities.
+* Remove location cards with Remove button.

 ## Todos
 * Add functionality to a button to remove locations.
-* Autocomplete for search and validator for valid location text string.
-* Error handling and loader for client side request.

 ## Built using...
 React, TypeScript, Material UI, WeatherAPI, Cookies.